alexander-danilenko/drude-powershell-module/README.md

 Module is available in PowershellGallery: https://www.powershellgallery.com/packages/Drude

-It means that you don't need to install any additional sofrware for install/update/uninstall Drude PowerShell module.
+It means that you don't need to install any additional software for install/update/uninstall Drude PowerShell module.
 Pretty cool, hah?

 ## Drude Powershell Module
 ### Installation